LLM in

 Learning Opportunities

 We do this by providing a range of learning experiences that enables our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world-class library that enhances their development as independent, life-long learners.
-Examples of the opportunities provided for learning on this course are:
+Examples of the opportunities provided for learning in this course are:

-These provide an opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of peers.
+Seminars/tutorials: These provide an opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them, and to assess their own progress and understanding with the support of peers.
 Students should also expect to make presentations and other contributions to these groups.

 Assessment